Fourth Children: Analysis and themes

-Another episode theme is masculinity, which had been addressed in previous episodes of the series.
+Another episode theme is masculinity, which has been addressed in previous episodes of the series.
+According to Anime Feminist website writers, Shinji started to internalize toxic masculinity in this story arc.
 Misato tells Shinji to act like a man in the early episodes, and Asuka takes him aback with phrases like "You are a man, aren't you?" which question his masculinity.
-In the vending-machine scene, Kaji suggests going out to Shinji and Shinji replies, "I'm a boy"; this could mean that the boy is trying to find self-confidence, and is accepting his masculine role.
-In contrast, academic Cristopher Smith said that after being trapped in the Eva-01 cockpit and the womb-like Leliel in the previous episode, Shinji's violent masculinity collapses; in "Fourth Child", he returns to his normal speech patterns and happily cleans Rei’s apartment.
+In the vending-machine scene, Kaji suggests going out to Shinji, and Shinji replies, "I'm a boy"; this could mean that the boy is trying to find self-confidence and is accepting his masculine role.
+In contrast, academic Cristopher Smith said that after being trapped in the Eva-01 cockpit and the womb-like Leliel in the previous episode, Shinji's violent hegemonic masculinity collapses; in "Fourth Child", he returns to his normal speech patterns and happily cleans Rei’s apartment.
 Toji is also a boy trying to act forcibly masculine.
-Yūichirō Oguro, editor of the extra materials for the series' home-video editions, noted that Toji wears a track suit despite not being good at sports.
+Yūichirō Oguro, editor of the extra materials for the series' home-video editions, noted that Toji wears a tracksuit despite not being good at sports.
 In the scene where Toji and Shinji visit Rei's room, Toji says that cleaning is not something a real man should do.
-Oguro related this theme to the novel Ai to gensō no fascism (愛と幻想のファシズム) by Ryū Murakami, from which the names Toji Suzuhara and Kensuke Aida are taken; in Murakami's novel, machismo is explored and masculinity is seen as an illusion.
+Oguro related this theme to the novel Ai to gensō no fascism (愛と幻想のファシズム) by Ryū Murakami, from which the names Toji Suzuhara and Kensuke Aida are taken; in Murakami's novel, machismo is explored, and masculinity is seen as an illusion.
 Toji's behaviour changes after his selection as an Eva pilot, probably because he knows Shinji's pain in piloting the Eva.
 According to Yūichirō Oguro, the episode's final scene, in which Toji plays basketball, represents his final decision.